-The tenured faculty member will prepare an extended curriculum vitae that includes accomplishments for the committee of his/her progress/ accomplishments since the last review in the areas of Effective Classroom Teaching, Scholarly or Creative Achievement, and Contributions to the Institution and Profession.
-If the faculty member does not meet expectations in all areas, the Committee's recommendations for improvement will be communicated in writing to the faculty member and to the dean.
-The results of the vote, and any recommendations for improvement, will be communicated by the committee chair to the dean.
-The dean will meet with the faculty member, discuss the committee's findings and recommendations (if any), and write a summary of the meeting.
-If the dean believes that progress in any of the areas does not meet expectations, suggestions for improvement will be communicated in writing to the faculty member and so the use that progress in any of the areas does not meet expectations.
+Contributions to the Institution and Profession.
+The letter will be submitted to the dean by October 31.

-When the review results in a finding that a tenured faculty member's academic and professional performance is unsatisfactory, the faculty member shall be notified of the deficiencies in performance through the written summary and must be formally reviewed again within one (1) year.
-The results of each review will be placed in the personnel record of the tenured faculty member.
+- The dean will meet with the faculty member, discuss the post-tenure review committee's findings and recommendations (if any), and write a summary of the meeting.
+If the dean believes that progress in any of the areas does not meet expectations, suggestions for improvement will be communicated to the faculty member in the written summary. - The results of each review will be placed in the professional file of the tenured faculty member and sent to the Provost/VPAA by December 1. - When the review results in a finding that a tenured faculty member's academic and professional performance is unsatisfactory, the faculty member shall be notified of the deficiencies in performance and must be reviewed again within one (1) year.
+The results of each review will be placed in the professional file of the tenured faculty member.
 The tenured faculty member should be given a copy of the review and an opportunity to respond.
-Two consecutive unsatisfactory post- tenure performance evaluations may be grounds for dismissal or suspension.
-(RUSO 3.4.3)
+Two consecutive unsatisfactory post-tenure performance evaluations may be grounds for dismissal or suspension.
+(RUSO 3.4.e.2)

-3.3.3 Promotion in Faculty Rank
+3.3.4 Promotion in Faculty Rank